awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   5. **Maintain or Master What You've Learned**.
 Which would you like to do with this new found skill?

-    a. **Maintenance**, for instance after learning all the fundamentals of interviewing for software engineering companies you will eventually need this skill again.
+  - **Maintenance**, for instance after learning all the fundamentals of interviewing for software engineering companies you will eventually need this skill again.
     How will you maintain this skill?
 Doing Leetcode twice a week?
 Working as a tutor?

-    b. **Relearning**, if you won't need the skill in the immediate future.
+  - **Relearning**, if you won't need the skill in the immediate future.

+  - **Mastery**, after doing an ultralearning project that's broad you
+    may find
-    c. **Mastery**, after doing an ultralearning project that's broad you may find a subdomain or area you really want to dive deeper into.
+    a subdomain or area you really want to dive deeper into.
     For instance, I have been exploring functional programming more in depth so I have a firmer grasp of another paradigm beyond OOP and procedural programming.

-The three alternatives to ultralearning mentioned in the book are Low-Intensity Habits and Formal, Structured Education, and lifelong learning.
+The three alternatives to ultralearning mentioned in the book are
+  1. Low-Intensity Habits
+  2. Formal & Structured Education
+  3. Lifelong learning

 Both have their place and obviously the second is a solid way to skip the line when people are curious whether or not you truly know something.
 However, I would definitely say in Software Engineering the second is actually only entrance into the exam and not a pass by any stretch of